 I participate in affiliate programs, including Amazon Affiliates, and may earn a small commission if products are purchased through links on the site.

 There is no one size fits all eyeliner formula.
 What works for one person might not work for another.
 Your best friend may have a steadier hand that makes it easier to apply liquid eyeliner, while you might need a little more practice.
 That’s okay.
 Makeup is a journey to have fun with, not something you should master in two hours.
 We all have our journey.
 These tips can help make yours a little smoother, though.

 I get it.
 You want the perfect cat eye that liquid eyeliner provides.
 It’s a crisp line in the darkest black.
 However, a pencil is the easiest to work with.
 Start with pencil eyeliner and work up to liquid eyeliner.

 2. Learn your eye shape

-Certain looks will only look good on certain shapes.
+Particular looks will only look good on specific shapes.
 You’ll also need different products for different shapes.
-For example, a waterproof, transfer free eyeliner is best for hooded eyes.
+For example, waterproof, transfer-free eyeliner is best for hooded eyes.

 3. Start on the outside

 If you’re new to doing a cat eye, it’s best to start from the outside.
 Make your wind, and bring the eyeliner back onto your lid.
 This is easier than starting in the corner of your eye and hoping for the best.

 No one gets the perfect eyeliner every time, and I mean no one.
 Pick up some cotton swabs and makeup removers to clean up mistakes.